-The school will acknowledge informal complaints within 5 school school days, and investigate and provide a response within 10 school days.
+The school will acknowledge informal complaints within 5 school days and investigate and provide a response within 10 school days.

-The informal stage will involve a meeting between the complainant and Headteacher
+The informal stage will involve a meeting between the complainant and a formal complaint.

-If the complaint is not resolved informally, it will be escalated to a formal complaint.
+Headteacher If the complaint is not resolved informally, it will be escalated to